Illustrated Dental Embryology, Histology, and Anatomy Elsevier eBook on VitalSource (Retail Access Card), 5th Edition

-Get a clear picture of oral biology and the formation and study of dental structures.
+Give students a clear picture of oral biology and the formation and study of dental structures.
 Illustrated Dental Embryology, Histology, & Anatomy, 5th Edition is the ideal introduction to one of the most foundational areas in the dental professions – understanding the development, cellular makeup, and physical anatomy of the head and neck regions.
-Written in a clear, reader-friendly style, this text makes it easy for you to understand both basic science and clinical applications - putting the content into the context of everyday dental practice.
+Written in a clear, reader-friendly style, this text makes it easy for students to understand both basic science and clinical applications - putting the content into the context of everyday dental practice.
 New for the fifth edition is evidence-based research on the dental placode, nerve core region, bleeding difficulties, silver diamine fluoride, and primary dentition occlusion.
 Plus, high-quality color renderings and clinical histographs and photomicrographs throughout the book, truly brings the material to life.

 - UPDATED!
-Test Bank with cognitive leveling and mapping to the dental assisting and dental hygiene test blueprints.
+Test Bank with cognitive leveling and mapping to the dental assisting and dental hygiene test blueprints

 - Comprehensive coverage includes all the content needed for an introduction to the developmental, histological, and anatomical foundations of oral health.